book and wave icon

 How can I find out which publishers have "open" copyright agreements?

-Authors also have the option of publishing their work in open access journals.
+Authors also have the option of publishing their work in Open Access journals.
 Such journals are freely available without subscription.
 They operate the same peer review method as traditional subscription journals.
-Many open access journals operate a cost recovery method by charging a publication fee.
-This is sometimes referred to as the 'author pays' model; however, it is expected that as with the open access options offered by some traditional subscription publishers such a fee will be factored into grant applications.
+Many Open Access journals operate a cost recovery method by charging an article processing charge (APC).
+This is sometimes referred to as the 'author pays' model; however, it is expected that such a fee will be factored into grant applications or levied against Gold publishing grants provided to institutions by research funders.

 Pre-prints/self-archiving: will publishers still be willing to publish my article if I have made a pre-print available in a subject or institutional repository?

 This varies depending on the publisher.
 Many publishers make it a condition of publication that they will not consider any articles which have already been made publicly available.
 Some publishers specify that making a work available in a repository constitutes "prior publication".
-If in doubt check with the publisher directly.
+If in doubt check with the publisher directly or contact the Open Access Team, which can investigate on your behalf.

 If a publisher has changed its policy since my article was published does the new policy apply retrospectively?

-If you are keen to avoid assigning your rights away as an author you may wish to consider the following options suggested by the RoMEO Project:
+If you are keen to avoid assigning your rights away as an author you may wish to consider the following options suggested by the RoMEO: